sbrandstaeter/deep_sim/README.md

-# ImcsML
+# Deep_Sim

-ImcsML is a package to automatize the simulations (FEM and BEM) and to predict the quantities using Machine Learning and Deep Learning techniques.
+Deep_Sim is a package to automatize the simulations (FEM and BEM) and to predict the quantities using Machine Learning and Deep Learning techniques.

 ## Contents
 1. [Prerequisites](#prerequisites)